snuismer/Climate-adaptation-drives-spillover-risk/README.md

 ## The repository contains the following folders:
 - Data on livestock herd composition, livestock seroprevalence, and the force of *Brucella* spillover into the human population for the 15 study villages in Marsabit and Kajiado counties, Kenya.
-- R scripts to test for relationships between livestock lifespan and the force of *Brucella* spillover into the human population and to fit the mathematical model to livestock seroprevalence data using maximum likelihood.
+- R scripts to test for relationships between expected livestock herd lifespan and the force of *Brucella* spillover into the human population and to fit the mathematical model to livestock seroprevalence data using maximum likelihood.
 - *Mathematica* file deriving basic mathematical results and performing numerical analyses.
+- Visual outputs of various analyses.